Code-Institute-Submissions/Trash-Tournaments/README.md

 E. Promote discords purpose/welcoming environment | 5 | 5
 F. User posted testimonials | 1 | 2

+### User stories

-### First Time User Goals
+- #### First Time Visitor Goals

     + As a **first time user** I want to be able navigate through the whole site smoothly.
     + As a **first time user** I want to understand the purpose of the site upon loading it.
     + As a **first time user** I want to be able to easily view information about the discord on any screen size.
     + As a **first time user** I want to easily be able to find a community to play rocket league with.
     + As a **first time user** I want to find out if other people have had experience with this website/discord.
     + As a **first time user** I want to find information about upcoming tournaments
     + As a **first time user** I want to be able to contact the site owners for more information

-### Site Owner Goals
+    - #### Site Owner Goals

     + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the sites purpose and what is available.
     + As a **site owner** I want any user to receive the correct information for the viewport they’re currently on.
     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at rocket league.
     + As a **site owner** I want an organized, intuitive navigation system across all pages.
     + As a **site owner** I want users to see input from people who’ve participated and their respective ranks.
     + As a **site owner** I want to include information of upcoming tournaments with conversions for major time zones.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.

-### What's need now and in future?
+### What's needed now and in future?

 + What do they say they need?